-Water, being a universal solvent, can attract a number of other compounds and chemicals.
+Water, being a universal solvent, can attract several other compounds and chemicals.
 The number of these particles in water is called the Total Dissolved Solids (TDS).
 However, this is not necessarily a good indicator of the health and safety of your drinking water.
-A high TDS reading doesn’t necessarily mean that water quality is poor, as it also reflects the amount of minerals and salts that are present in the water.
+A high TDS reading doesn’t necessarily mean that water quality is poor, as it also reflects the number of minerals and salts present in the water.

 In this article, you will learn about TDS readings.

 TDS in Water